NaturalTwitch/NaturalTwitch/README.md

-# Mursy is currently not online right now as I forgot to backup the database, and need to rebuild it from scratch

 # About Me

 Hey there! 👋 I'm NaturalTwitch, a software developer passionate about building web applications and bots to make life easier and more enjoyable for everyone.